Blog / Modeling Fundamentals

 Portfolio Construction

-- Average investment approach, overall blended follow on strategy.
+• Average investment.
 In this approach, you would assume the average new investment (check size) and the allocation of capital to new investments and follow-on investments, and assume an overall return multiple on invested capital.
 This is the simplest approach, and works well for initial analysis, if you are not pursuing a follow-on strategy, and if you do not need a lot of detail around your portfolio construction.
 See my free Excel model for this approach.

-There is no single right way to approach portfolio construction.
-The “best” way to forecast a portfolio depends on your specific needs.
+There is no single right way to approach portfolio construction, and the “best” way to forecast a portfolio depends on your specific needs.
 More detail may sound appealing, but requires more assumptions and may not be necessary for your needs.
 If this is your first fund and you’re in the early planning stages, start with the first approach.
 If you have a set of investments you know you are making (or have already made), start with an approach that uses specific investments.
-If you are thinking about portfolio construction and allocation to follow-ons and what to think through the mechanics of dilution and returns, start with the detailed per-round follow-on approach.
+If you are thinking about portfolio construction and allocation to follow-ons and what to think through the mechanics of dilution and returns, start with the average investment or detailed cap table approach.
 Ultimately the question to ask is how you plan on using your model, what decisions you will make with it, and your ability to create, use, and manipulate the important decisions in your model.

 Returns Expectations